Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

 The Holstein model can be solved analytically only in the limits of weak and strong electron-phonon coupling \cite{Mahanbook,LangFirsov,Alexandrov_book2010}.
-Numerical solutions for intermediate interaction have waited for the advances in numerical methods and computer power.
-Reliable numerical results for the ground state energy and quasiparticle effective mass were obtained in the late 1990's using the density matrix renormalization group (DMRG) \cite{JeckelmannWhite_1998,ZhangWhite_1999} and path integral quantum Monte Carlo (QMC) methods \cite{Kornilovitch_1998}, and also within variational approaches \cite{Romero_1998,Romero_1999,Bonca_1999}.
-At the time, numerically exact spectral functions for one-dimensional (1d) system were obtained only within the DMRG method \cite{JeckelmannWhite_1998,ZhangWhite_1999}.
-The main drawback of the QMC method is that it gives correlation functions in imaginary time and obtaining spectral functions and dynamical response functions is often impossible since the analytical continuation to the real frequency is numerically ill-defined procedure.
+Reliable numerical results for the ground state energy and quasiparticle effective mass were obtained in the late 1990s using the density matrix renormalization group (DMRG) \cite{JeckelmannWhite_1998,ZhangWhite_1999} and path integral quantum Monte Carlo (QMC) methods \cite{Kornilovitch_1998}, and also within variational approaches \cite{Romero_1998,Romero_1999,Bonca_1999}.
+At the time, numerically exact spectral functions for one-dimensional (1D) systems were obtained only within the DMRG method \cite{JeckelmannWhite_1998,ZhangWhite_1999}.
+The main drawback of the QMC method is that it gives correlation functions in imaginary time and obtaining spectral functions and dynamical response functions is often impossible since the analytical continuation to the real frequency is a numerically ill-defined procedure.
 Interestingly, at finite temperature the spectral functions were obtained only very recently using finite-$T$ Lanczos (FTLM) \cite{Bonca_Lanczos_2019} and finite-$T$ DMRG \cite{JansenBonca_2020} methods.
 All these methods have their strengths and weaknesses depending on the parameter regime and temperature.
 As usually happens in a strongly interacting many-body problem, a complete physical picture emerges only by taking into account the solutions obtained with different methods.

-The HEOM method is a numerically exact technique which has recently gained popularity in the chemical physics community \cite{Tanimura_2020,Xu_HEOM_2007,Jin_Yan_JChemPhys_2008,DongHou_PRB2014}.
-It has been used to explore the dynamics of an electron (or exciton) which is linearly coupled to a Gaussian bosonic bath.
-Within HEOM we calculate the correlation functions directly on the real time (real frequency) axis \cite{ZhenHua_PRL2012}.
-Nevertheless, the applications of HEOM method to the Holstein model \cite{ChenTanimura_2015,SongShi_2015I,SongShi_2015II,Dunn_2019,YanShi_2020} were, so far, scarce because of the numerical instabilities stemming from the discreteness of phonon bath on a finite lattice.
+The hierarchical equations of motion (HEOM) method is a numerically exact technique that has recently gained popularity in the chemical physics community \cite{Tanimura_2020,Xu_HEOM_2007,Jin_Yan_JChemPhys_2008,DongHou_PRB2014}.
+It has been used to explore the dynamics of an electron (or exciton) linearly coupled to a Gaussian bosonic bath.
+Within HEOM, we calculate the correlation functions directly on the real time (real frequency) axis \cite{ZhenHua_PRL2012}.
+Nevertheless, the applications of the HEOM method to the Holstein model \cite{ChenTanimura_2015,SongShi_2015I,SongShi_2015II,Dunn_2019,YanShi_2020} have been, so far, scarce because of the numerical instabilities stemming from the discreteness of the phonon bath on a finite lattice.